Gbertaz/RateMyAir_API/doc/hosting/DeployRateMyAirAPI.md

 # Update the app

-In case you need to update the application check out how to [Easily deploy the application](../ScpDeploy.md) from your computer to the Raspberry Pi using SSH and SCP (Secure Copy).
+In case you need to update the application check out how to [Easily deploy](../ScpDeploy.md) from your computer to the Raspberry Pi using SSH and SCP (Secure Copy).

 After copying the files in the temporary folder */home/pi/RateMyAir/deploy/* you have to stop the services: